serverless/serverless/docs/guides/plugins/cli-output.md

 // Progress with a unique name progress.create('Working in my-plugin', {
-  name: 'my-plugin-progress' // Try to make the name unique across all plugins });
+  name: 'my-plugin-progress', // Try to make the name unique across all plugins });
 // elsewhere...
 progress.get('my-plugin-progress').update('Almost finished');